*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 Okay, they found the skulls of children buried in this vicinity.

-I don't know if this is this is the place?
+I don't know if this is, is this the place?

 Okay, so that's what you call it.